Best artificial Christmas trees 2024 – the most realistic and investment-worthy trees I’ve tried and tested this year

 Reasons to avoid

 The affordable price tag does naturally mean a lot less tree, with branches understandably a lot sparser compared to those twice or three times its price.
-For comparison this budget option offers 565 branch tips on the 6ft version and 703 branch tips on the 7ft model.
+For comparison, this budget option offers 565 branch tips on the 6ft version and 703 branch tips on the 7ft model.

-That means there are a lot less branches to decorate compared to the 2000+ tips most 7 footers in our round-up deliver, and does make the central pole a lot more visible, although adding some bushy tinsel is a quick and easy way to hide any gaps.
+That means there are a lot less branches to decorate compared to the 2000+ tips most 7 footers in my round-up deliver, and does make the central pole a lot more visible, although adding some bushy tinsel is a quick and easy way to hide any gaps.

 Best snow-covered